- Oops!Something went wrong.Please try again later.

 New AIDD Module applied to active therapeutic program to provide lead optimization support

-Simulations Plus, Inc. (SLP), the leading provider of modeling and simulation solutions for the pharmaceutical, biotechnology, chemicals, and consumer goods industries, today announced that it has entered into a new funded collaboration with a large pharmaceutical company to develop the Virtual Bioequivalence (BE) Trial Simulator™ in GastroPlus®.
+Simulations Plus, Inc. (Nasdaq: SLP), the leading provider of modeling and simulation solutions for the pharmaceutical, biotechnology, chemicals, and consumer goods industries, today announced that it entered into a collaborative research agreement with a large pharmaceutical company to evaluate the new AIDD Module in the recently launched version of ADMET Predictor®.

 About Simulations Plus, Inc.